 - Virgin Trains go from London Euston along the West of England and Scotland into Glasgow, that can then go onto Edinburgh.
-This is the best way from stations to in the Midlands and North-West of England.
+This is the best way from stations in the Midlands and North-West of England.

 - The Caledonian Sleeper goes overnight from London Euston to Edinburgh Waverley, so you can sleep during the journey.
 However it is quite pricey for a bed (although cheaper for seats), and in our experience only really for heavy sleepers!

 - Scotrail has various services from Scotland.

 - Just use National Rail to find times and prices.
 The best advice for trains is to book early, and you can get substantial discounts for booking a particular train - just make sure you don't miss it!
-If you do miss a scheduled train through another train delay, go to the ticket office and explain, and they will give you a note to allow you on a later train.
+If you do miss a scheduled train due to another train delay, go to the ticket office and explain, and they will give you a note to allow you on a later train.
 If not, you may have to pay a lot more for an open ticket.